mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 MALA offers a options to make training available at large scales in reasonable amounts of time.
-The general training workflow is the same as outlined in the basic section; the advanced features can simply be activated by setting the appropriate parameters in the ``Parameters`` object.
+The general training workflow is the same as outlined in the basic section; the advanced features can be activated by setting the appropriate parameters in the ``Parameters`` object.

 Using a GPU